SNPs and Alleles

 • Overall health and medical history

-SelfDecode does not evaluate risk based on a single SNP alone.
+SelfDecode doesn't evaluate risk based on a single SNP alone.
+Instead, we:

 • Identify risk and protective alleles across many SNPs